 - E.1.
-The seven members of the Screening Committee are to meet once each year in person to select the postdoctoral and graduate student fellows.
-The funds listed here (\$5,250) are to cover the expenses for this trip, estimated at \$750 per person. - G.1. \$400 for printing and mailing posters to announce LHC fellowships - G.2. \$2,500 to place advertisements for LHC fellowships in Physics Today, CERN Courier, and other printed and online publications - G.5. \$840,000 for four postdoctoral LHC fellowships (each at \$150,000) and six graduate student LHC fellowships (each at \$40,000) - G.6.
-JHU has agreed to waive its standard F&A charges on the subcontracts in lieu of an administrative fee of \$3,000 per postdoctoral fellowship, and \$2,000 per graduate student fellowship. - I.1.
-JHU has approved an off-campus F&A rate (26%) for travel, advertising and printing.
+The seven members of the Fellowship Selection Committee are to meet once each year in person to select the postdoctoral and graduate student Fellows.
+The funds listed here (\$5,250) are to cover the expenses for this trip, estimated at \$750 per person. - G.1. \$400 for printing and mailing posters to announce LHC Fellowships - G.2. \$2,500 to place advertisements for LHC Fellowships in Physics Today, CERN Courier, and other printed and online publications - G.5. \$840,000 for four postdoctoral LHC Fellowships (each at \$150,000) and six graduate student LHC Fellowships (each at \$40,000) - G.6.
+JHU has agreed to waive its standard F&A charges in lieu of a flat administrative fee of \$25,000 per year.

-SUPPLEMENTARY DOCUMENTS
+SUPPLEMENTARY DOCS

-The LHC fellowship program has been endorsed by a wide variety of US universities and national laboratories, as well as by the US ATLAS and US CMS management.
-A representative sample of letters is attached: US ATLAS, US CMS, Berkeley, Florida, Florida State (CTEQ), Harvard, Oklahoma State, Stony Brook, William & Mary, Wisconsin, Yale, Argonne, Brookhaven, and Fermilab.
+The LHC Fellowship program has been endorsed by a variety of US institutions, including the US ATLAS and US CMS management.
+A representative sample of letters is attached.